xiaowh3/book-exercises/README.md

 Solutions can be found in the `solution` branch.

 This is added to check operating correctness

+This is added to check SSH key working status
+1